 You've heard the horror stories of people who lost their homes in a flood.
 They try to make a claim, only to learn that standard homeowner's insurance doesn't cover flood damage—that's what flood insurance is for.
 And you would expect smokers to have higher life insurance premiums than non-smokers, right?

-Many of the rules that apply to everyday types of insurance also apply to cyber insurance.
+Many of the rules that apply to everyday types of insurance also apply to cyber liability insurance.

 You shouldn't wait until a cyber attack occurs to find out if the event is covered by your existing policies.
 And you don't want negligible security practices to lead to higher cyber insurance premiums.

-How can an MSP help with cyber liability insurance?
+How can a managed service provider help with cyber liability insurance?

 Navigating the ins and outs of cyber liability insurance doesn't have to fall on your company's shoulders.